-I want to thank the Tucson Romance Writers board for inviting me to teach.
+I want to thank the Three Rivers RWA board for inviting me to teach.
+Thanks are also due to our moderator, Denise Alicea.
 Finally and most importantly, I want to thank all of you who have taken time out of your busy schedules to follow along and make the effort not only to take this class, but to take all the other classes, and read all the other materials along with mine so that you can to produce high quality amazing work.
 Most of you make every possible effort to do justice to your vision as authors.
 Well done and thank you.

 Warm regards and best of luck in all your endeavors.
+Warm Regards,

-Warm Regards, Merien Grey
+Merien Grey